Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety

-As $X_t$ is pinched along a multiloop $M$, $Z_t$ is bounded in the Teichmüller space $\TT(\hat{F})$.
-By the upper bound of the upper injectivity radius (Theorem \ref{UpperInjectivityRadiusBound}), the upper injectivity radius of $\hat{F_t}$ is also bounded from above, and $(Z_t, w_t)$ is also bounded.
-Therefore $\hat{F}_t$ is accumulated to a bounded subset in the deformation space of $\CP^1$-structures on $\hat{F}$.
+As $X_t$ is pinched along a multiloop $M$, $Y_t$ is bounded in the Teichmüller space $\TT(\hat{F})$.
+By \Cref{UpperInjectivityRadiusBound}, the upper injectivity radius of $\hat{F_t}$ is also bounded from above, and $(Y_t, w_t)$ is also bounded in the parameter space.
+Thus, the $\CP^1$-structures $\hat{F}_t$ are contained in a compact subset of the deformation space of $\CP^1$-structures on $\hat{F}$.
+Therefore $\hat{F}_t$ accumulates to a bounded subset in the deformation space of $\CP^1$-structures on $\hat{F}$.